-- Your IEP will expire once you graduate high school and will be transitioned to a 504 Plan once approved by the institution. - Colleges are only required to provide accommodations, not do everything to promote student success.
+- Your IEP will expire once you graduate high school.
+A 504 Plan or accommodations may be implemented once approved by the institution. - Colleges are only required to provide accommodations, not do everything to promote student success.
 Accommodations not modifications. - Colleges are not required to create a comprehensive plan to help students with disabilities.